TheFe91/react-native-store-version-checker/README.md

 # react-native-store-version-checker

-A plugin to help you find if your React Native app needs to be updated
+A plugin who tells you when your React Native app needs to be updated

 ## Installation